• Skip to main content

 • Heat 2 tablespoons oil in a large stock pot.

-• Season all sides of the beef roast with 1 tablespoon of salt and 1 teaspoon pepper.
+• Season all sides of the beef roast with 1 teaspoon salt and ½ teaspoon pepper.

 • Brown each of the sides of the roast.